Pixplicity/beginners-workshop/lesson2/README.md

 ![Default launch icon](img/ic_launcher.png)
 > Default launch icon

-Use the [Android Asset Studio](http://android-ui-utils.googlecode.com/hg/asset-studio/dist/icons-launcher.html#foreground.type=clipart&foreground.space.trim=1&foreground.space.pad=0&foreground.clipart=res%2Fclipart%2Ficons%2Fsocial_send_now.svg&foreColor=c00%2C0&crop=0&backgroundShape=bevel&backColor=ffffff%2C100) to create a new launch icon.
+Use the [Android Asset Studio](http://android-ui-utils.googlecode.com/hg/asset-studio/dist/icons-launcher.html#foreground.type=clipart&foreground.space.trim=1&foreground.space.pad=0&foreground.clipart=res%2Fclipart%2Ficons%2Fsocial_send_now.svg&foreColor=c00%2C0&crop=0&backgroundShape=bevel&backColor=ffffff%2C100) to create a new launch icon, or use the built-in image resource generator to create one directly inside Android Studio.

 ### Exercise 02.05: Change the Activity title
 The title of the MainActivity in [lesson02](lesson02) is set via the `android:label="@string/app_name"` attribute in the [AndroidManifest.xml](lesson02/lifecyclelogger/src/main/AndroidManifest.xml) file.
 Use another string and try to change the title of the MainActivity class in the `onCreate()` method.